WeakMap Patterns for Leak-Free Code

 // GC reclaims both the DOM node and its metadata entry.

-calls.
+No manual delete calls.
 No risk of stale entries.

 Pattern: Caching API Responses

 You fetch user profiles and cache them to avoid repeat network calls.
-Using a Map
+Using a Map can leak if

-, you tie cache entries to user objects.
+you never prune old entries.
+With WeakMap, you tie cache entries to user objects.
 Once the user

 object falls out of scope, the cache entry goes too.